rikardoricz/page-proc-sim/README.md

 ## Requirements

 - Python 3
+- pandas
+- matplotlib

 ## Running the Project

-1. Clone the repository:
+1. Install requirements
     ```bash
+    pip install -r requirements.txt
+    ```

+2. Clone the repository:

+   ```bash
    git clone https://github.com/rikardoricz/page-proc-sim.git
    ```
-2. Navigate to the project directory:
+3. Navigate to the project directory:
     ```bash
     cd page-proc-sim
     ```
-3. Run the project:
+4. Run the project:
     ```bash
     python main.py
     ```
-4. Follow the on-screen menu to choose the algorithm or generator you want to launch:
+5. Follow the on-screen menu to choose the algorithm or generator you want to launch:
     ```bash
     What algorithms you want to launch?